ReadyResearchers/NamePy/README.md

 The full comprehensive article for NamePy can be found [here](SeniorThesis.pdf).

-### The following information is out of date and under construction:

 ## Installation requirements

 For local use, clone this repository.
 Once cloned, Poetry is used to install all of the required dependencies.
 The command to do so should be run in the NamePy directory: